ideasman42/the_joy_of_life_drawing/book.rst

 out in the Geelong environs (state of Victoria), while living with his family, all of whom have exhibited artwork locally.

-His architecture exudes a coastal contemporary ambience, often incorporating adobe (mud brick and rammed earth) walling.
+His architecture exudes a coastal contemporary ambiance, often incorporating adobe (mud brick and rammed earth) walling.

 Houses he has designed may be found in Western Australia, Queensland, New South Wales and Victoria.

-Interpreting the Masters: Cezanne, Rembrandt, Van Gough and others from the tender age of 10, John learned the fundamentals and subtleties of working in oils.
+Interpreting the Masters: Cezanne, Rembrandt, Van Gogh and others from the tender age of 10, John learned the fundamentals and subtleties of working in oils.
 In recent years he has focused on Figurative Drawing and Portraiture, becoming an exponent of Block Graphite and Pastel on